astronomer/docs/learn/marquez.md

 Viewing and interacting with lineage data requires running a lineage front end.
 [Marquez](https://github.com/MarquezProject/marquez) is the most common open source choice for this purpose, and integrates easily with Airflow.

 In this tutorial, you'll run OpenLineage with Airflow locally using Marquez as a lineage front end.
-You'll then generate and interpret lineage data using two DAGs that processes data in Postgres.
+You'll then generate and interpret lineage data using two DAGs that process data in Postgres.

 ## Time to complete